hyperledger-labs/blockchain-explorer/README.md

               - walletstore:/opt/explorer/wallet
     ```

-    Alternative option is to export environmental variables in your shell.
+    An alternative option is to export environment variables in your shell.

     ```bash
     export EXPLORER_CONFIG_FILE_PATH=./config.json